ding-lab/somaticwrapper/README.md

   * One of the steps in `parse_pindel`, the `grep ChrID` step, was moved to `pindel_run`
   * All references of `genomevip_label` were removed, simplifying internal data file structure

+The tag `20180904` refers to a stable version of the cwl branch.
+Subsequent to this the CWL branch will be a stable branch, with no commits that would break things.

+An associated docker tag 20180904 and tin daisy tag 20180904 also exist.

+### Additional CWL development

+Further development takes place on `cwl-dev` branch.
+Currently, splitting varscan parsing into indel and snv, and moving all dbsnp filtering to one filtering step.
+Addition of new callers will take place too.
+This branch is unstable and changes may sometimes break things.

 ### `run_vep`

 The script `run_vep` has been replaced by a more CWL-friendly version, `annotate_vep`.
 The latter